 **Please note, all photos taken when the vehicle is moving are by a 2nd man, NOT by the driver.
 We operate a professional and responsible driving business.**

 One of our customers makes furniture and playground equipment from reclaimed timber and we were asked to deliver a table to a school in London.
 We’ve included this picture to show the care we take with all items we handle.
 The table would most likely have stood perfectly still without the straps, but it only takes a minute to go the extra mile.

 This is the future, so we are told anyway.
-It’s a BMW i8 – some kind of hybrid vehicle that is supposed to save the planet and your money by combining a highly efficient petrol engine with electric power.
-The reason for this photo is because we found it a little ironic that the first time we ever saw one it was at the at the motorway services petrol station (moments before this photo was taken).
+It’s a BMW i8.
+Apparently a hybrid vehicle that is supposed to save the planet and your money by combining a highly efficient petrol engine with electric power.
+The irony is that the first time we ever saw one it was at the at the motorway services petrol station (moments before this photo was taken).

 Nature is always impressive, although you may not instantly realise that from this photo.
 This bird is (I believe) a Lapwing, and as far as I am aware they are supposed to have two legs.
 This bird only had one.
 It might have just been resting the other leg, but I doubt it as every time it tried to pull a worm out of the ground it fell over.
 But what makes nature impressive is the fact that the bird never gave up, and eventually got the worm.
 It just goes to show that you shouldn’t give in to adversity.

 Seeing something ‘out of the ordinary’ is one of the best parts of being a courier.
 Every day you will more than likely see something a little different.
 And this old plane in the middle of a business park is proof of that theory.
 Okay so it was called ‘Aviation park’ and is built at the side of an airport but it’s not your typical passenger plane that you would expect to see.

 The Old Runcorn Bridge